AustralianAntarcticDataCentre/scar-gazetteer/scar-gazetteer/README.md

 # SCAR Composite Gazetteer of Antarctica

-Vue.js Web Application for the[SCAR Composite Gazetteer of Antarctica](placenames.aq)
+Vue.js Web Application for the [SCAR Composite Gazetteer of Antarctica](placenames.aq)

-This web app is created with Vue.js, Postgrest, and Postgresql
+This web app is created with Vue.js, Postgrest, and Postgresql.

 ## Project setup
 ```